pytorch-labs/superblock/README.md

 ## Evaluation

-To run evaluation of a Supermask trained model, you can use [evaluate.py](evaluate.py).
+To run an evaluation of a Supermask-trained model, you can use [evaluate.py](evaluate.py).

 * Offline sparsification with BSR:
     ```